More info

 /played

 From 2004 to 2008 I played a lot of World of Warcraft.
-My memories of those years are largely tied to what I experience in the game, present in the world but largely absent from the goings on of wider society.
+My memories of those years are largely tied to what I experienced in the game, present in the world but largely absent from the goings on of wider society.
 You can type the command ‘/played’ to see your total logged time.
 While I can’t remember precisely, by 2008 when I stopped playing I had accrued close to if not over 300 days.
 I even let off some fireworks in game.
 Strangely, I’m not ashamed of that and shockingly do not consider it time wasted.
 Others would strongly disagree.
 The story of the quantification of time does not often match the story of the qualification of time.
 Without that year within years tethered to the family computer, I wouldn’t have mastered the moderately useful skill of touch typing, or listened to as much new and existing music as what I considered humanly possible (that one is very important).

 The connection between presence and absence is interesting and symbiotic: pawprints in a concrete footpath are evidence of the presence of a dog, however in becoming absent from the situation we are left with empty indents.
 Gabriella Lo Presti plays on this duality through her photomedia practice, with the individual active as a present or absent object captured through a single-point perspective lens.
 This conceptual tension realises itself across largely domestic scenes which, much like Christopher Zanko, seek the sublime in the mundane.
 Printed on plywood and corflute, Lo Presti’s photography purposefully betrays stoic forms of the medium.
 Pristine paper is substituted for upcycled materials while established formats of presentation are dramatically cropped away to reveal small snippets of a wider scene: a story within a story.